xiaoyizh/reading-notes/sociology-CrashCourse.md

 - race is thought of as a social constructed category of people, who share biological traits that society is important.
 - racial formation: the process through which society, political, and economic forces influence how a society defines racial categories and how those categories turning into shaping forces.
 - racial resistance: how do different racial groups challenge and change the structures of power

+## Max Weber&Modernity

+- traditionalism sees the world as having a basic order, and that order is the way things ought to be.

+- modernity: rationality: calculability, methodical behavior, reflexivity

+- the transition from traditionalism to modernity began with the Protestant Reformation.

+- bureaucracy:

+  hierarchy: made of a variety of very specialized roles and is held together by formal, written communications.

+  impersonally

+- legal-rational legitimacy: follow the rules
+- charismatic legitimacy: make the rules
+- social stratification: class, political parties, status groups
+- rationalism is easy to lose reflexivity.